 Immunizations and infectious diseases did not come up as a top issue through community feedback.
-Infectious diseases were the third (COVID-19) and tenth (Flu) leading causes of death in Polk County (2018-2021).
-Acute upper respiratory infections and COVID-19 were the most common diagnosis for uninsured patients presenting at the emergency department.
+Infectious diseases were the third (COVID-19) and tenth (Flu) leading causes of death in Polk County (2018 - 2021).
+COVID-19 was the most common diagnosis for uninsured patients presenting at the emergency department.
 There are opportunities to impact through prevention education, however, the Hospital did not perceive the ability to have a measurable impact on the issue with current resources available.